MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ---
 title: "Grouping or summarizing rows"
 description: "In Power Query, you can group or summarize the values in various rows into a single value by grouping the rows according to the values in one or more columns.
-Power Query has two types of Group By operations: aggregate a column with an aggregate function, or perform a row operation."
+Power Query has two types of Group By operations: aggregate a column with an aggregate function, or perform an operation."
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: kvivek